chadwcarlson/avocadocs/docs/content/en/security/protective-block.md

 ---
 title: "Protective block"
 weight: 8

 description: |
   The Platform.sh service has a protective blocking feature that, under certain circumstances, restricts access to web sites with security vulnerabilities.
-We use this partial blocking method to prevent exploitation of known security vulnerabilities.<br><br>
+We use this partial blocking method to prevent exploitation of known security vulnerabilities.
+---

 The protective block is meant for high impact, low complexity attacks.
----

 ## The Platform.sh security block